Make your own drop cloth curtains with this easy tutorial! It’s a great way to save money and finally get the length you need!

 I picked up a 9×12 at our local home improvement store (I found this one on amazon that is comparable).
 I knew this was going to be way too big for just one window, but I also wanted the curtains to be nine feet long.
 This seemed like the easiest route with the least amount of cutting.

-I cut the cloth in half and then in half again.
-Each piece would be one panel of curtain.
+I cut the drop cloth in half and then in half again.
+Each piece would be one drop cloth curtain panel.

 I folded over about 1/2 inch worth of fabric and pinned that down for the seam.
 I debated letting it hang free, but decided against it.
 One side from the original already had a seam and I thought it might look a little off to have one side polished and one side frayed.

-After sewing the seams together and hanging the curtains with these curtain clips, I was able to cut off and clean up the frayed edges.
+After sewing the seams together and hanging the drop cloth curtains with these curtain clips, I was able to cut off and clean up the frayed edges.

 And that’s it!

 This route was definitely the way to go!
-The price of both ‘panels’ cost about half of what one panel would cost when I was browsing online.
+The price of both drop cloth curtain panels cost about half of what one panel would cost when I was browsing online.

 And the best part?
 They are SO long.